Even if you have the best recruitment process in the world, you could still end up with disruptive staff.

 Keeping a record of an employee’s progress is vital for a number of reasons.

-Firstly, it can help give disruptive employees a clear direction on how to improve.
+Firstly, it can help give disruptive staff a clear direction on how to improve.

 And secondly, in more extreme cases, it also gives you a clear record to safeguard your business against unfair dismissal claims.

-For instance, if the disruptive employee doesn’t get along with a lot of the other team members, setting them the goal to arrange monthly social nights for the team can help in a number of ways.
+For instance, if the disruptive staff member doesn’t get along with a lot of the other team members, setting them the goal to arrange monthly social nights for the team can help in a number of ways.

 As a result, the disruptive employee will now have to effectively communicate with the team to arrange this and even socialise outside of work hours.